F-Marchal/VCF-comparator/README.md

 - By comparing files in there entirety (Files comparison).
 - By summarizing which variants of each file are the most shared (Variants summarization) (default mod).

-You can use this tools to solve a number of issues related to the replicas of an experience :
+You can use this tools to solve a number of issues related to the replicates of an experience :
 - Identification of aberrant replicates.
 (Files comparison)
 - Quick identification of SNP shared by all replicates.
 (Variants summarization)
 - Quick identification of Structural variations shared by all replicates.
 (Variants summarization)
 - Summaries of all variation present inside a number of replicates.
 (Variants summarization)
 - Obtain an indicator that summarize how similar two replicates are.
 (Files comparison)

-This program seek .vcf files inside a folder (`-p` or ~) and its sub folders.
-Files are grouped using theirs names or theirs parent folder.
+This program seek .vcf files inside a folder (see `-p` option) and its sub folders.
+Files are grouped using theirs names or theirs parent folder (see `-s` option).
 Each vcf of each group is compared with other vcf of the same group.
-A score of similarity is then displayed.
-See <compare.compare_replicat> to know how the score of similarity is determined.
+The type of comparison depend on the option choose (see `-g` and `-b`).
+See “Variants summarization” and “ Files comparison” sections.

 In order to run this program, download `main.sh`, `scan.py` and `compare.py` inside the same directory and use `bash main.sh -h` inside a linux terminal.

 ## Variants summarization:
 ### Purpose and functioning
-The purpose of this mod is to sumarize the variation contained by a group of files.
+The purpose of this mod is to summarize variations contained by a group of files.
 This is the default mod.

-When this mod is used the program will seek each variant of each position of each file.
-Each position related to a variant are displayed along with a score that represent the proportion of file that contain a variant at this position.
+When this mod is used the program will seek each variant at each position of each file.
+Each position related to a variant shared by at least two replicates is displayed.
+Each displayed line contain a score that represent the proportion of file that contain a variant at this position and some other information (see below).

 For each set of variant, a header mark by `###` is displayed.
-This header contain the name of this set of variant and various others information related to options used during when the script was executed and information about files' versions.
+This header contain the name of this set of variant and various others information related to program parameters.
+Those parameters includes options used when the script was executed and files' versions.

 Results are displayed on 6 Columns:
 - SCORE : A percentage that represent the frequency of this variant.
-(Is equal to GF / GM * 100)
+(Equal to GF / GM * 100)
 - CHROM : The chromosome that contain this variant
-- POS : The place of the variant on [CHROM]
+- POS : The place of the variant on CHROM
 - GF : A number that represent how many time this variant is found inside this set of replicates.
 If a variant is found due to an `offset`, this score is raised by `0.5` instead of `1`
-- GM : A number that the maximum number of times that this variant can be found inside this set of replicates.
+- GM : The maximum number of times that this variant can be found inside this set of replicates. (equivalent to the number of replicates)
 - OCUR : Store all variations with the following format : Variation=number of time that this variation have occured.
 Note that the sum off all occurrence from all variation can be greater than GM.
-This is due to the fact that multiple variation can be stored at a unique positon in VCF files.
+This is due to the fact that multiple variation can be stored at a unique position in VCF files.

 ### Exploiting result
-- The greater the percentage in the SCORE column, the more a variant is shared between each replicates.
+- The greater the percentage in the SCORE column, the more variant  at this position are shared between each replicates.
 - Multiple items in the OCUR column mean that all variant a this position does not share the same variation.
-(This do reduce SCORE value)
+(This do reduce SCORE value.)
-- The greater the number associated with an alteration inside OCUR is, the more this alteration can be found inside all replicates
+- The greater the OCUR is, the more alterations at this places can be found inside all replicates

 Use the SCORE column to identity SNP and Structural variations shared by a significative number of replicates.

-All lines inside this tab represent a variant that is share by at least two replicates.
+All lines inside this tab represent at least one variant that is share by at least two replicates.

 ## Files comparison :
 ### Purpose and functioning